Various COVID-19 relief measures have caused delays in our service. We are assessing lodgements and applications in

-You can claim a first home concession for transfer duty when acquiring your first residence, as long as you meet certain requirements.
+You can claim a first home concession for transfer duty when acquiring your first residence if you meet certain requirements.

 The first home concession only applies to a home valued under $550,000 and can save you up to $15,925.
 The home concession may still apply for a home valued over $550,000.

 To be eligible for a first home concession when you buy or acquire a home, you must:

 be at least 18 years of age (we explain below when we may waive this requirement)

 - move into it with your personal belongings and live there on a daily basis within 1 year of settlement

 not dispose (sell, transfer, lease or otherwise grant exclusive possession) of all or part of the property before you move in